 Game/Practice Scheduling – All coaches/athletic administrators who bear the responsibility of game and practice scheduling should adhere to the KHSAA guidelines for limitation of seasons (Bylaw 25) when planning their season.
 Coaches/athletic administrators are required to present their basic practice and competition schedules to the appropriate school administrator for their approval.

 Severe Weather.
-Lightning Advisory – All coaches are required to read, understand, and adhere to the KHSAA and NFHS guidelines for severe weather and lighting.
+Lightning Advisory – All coaches are required to read, understand, and adhere to the KHSAA guidelines for severe weather and lighting.

-http://khsaa.org/sportsmedicine/lightning/nfhsguidelinesforlightning-october2010.pdf
+https://khsaa.org/common_documents/handbook/2024-2025/Supplemental//2024-25%20Policies-01-Sports%20Medicine%20Policy%20Pages%20from%20Policies%20Document.pdf